andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### Incredibly High Stakes

 With all this in mind it is no surprise that things had got complicated prior to our arrival.
 The stakes were INCREDIBLY HIGH, both RISKS and BENEFITS.

-Note:
-* ACTION: @gayathu-rajan - Deal explicitly with finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings) - you cover all this right?
-GT: Yup already covered

 ---